Voice Broadcast Trigger

 If you have set up Position Tracking then your player object will have an

 IDissonancePlayer component which identifies it to Dissonance.
 You can take advantage of this to send directly to players without having to know their name.
-When set to "Self" the broadcast component will look for a sibling
+When set to "Self" the broadcast component will look for an

-IDissonancePlayer component and will send directly to that player.
+IDissonancePlayer component in this gameobject or any ancestor and will send directly to that player.

 This section controls which metadata is sent along with the channel.